l6a/docker-recipes/lanipython/README.md

 # `lanipython`

 `lanipython` is Project Laniakea's base Docker image for python.
-Similar to the `lanicore` Docker image, it contains a special `selfadd` program and an `entrypoint` script to enable running the container as a named non-root user.
+Similar to the `lanibase` Docker image, it contains a special `selfadd` program and an `entrypoint` script to enable running the container as a named non-root user.
 This makes `lanipython`-based containers behave like Singularity